GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

   [windows-installer](https://github.com/electron/windows-installer).
 The README of the project highlights that _"for a production app you need to sign your application.
-Internet Explorer's SmartScreen filter will block your app from being downloaded, and many anti-virus vendors will consider your app as malware unless you obtain a valid cert"_.
+Internet Explorer's SmartScreen filter will block your app from being downloaded, and many anti-virus vendors will consider your app as malware unless you obtain a valid cert"_ [sic].

 Looking at just these three examples, it is clear that Electron is far from "write once, run everywhere".
 Distributing an app on app stores requires